 A memorandum will be sent to program directors to inform residents in their final year of training about the availability of the online application forms.
 Physicians who complete their residency training in dermatology by July 1 are eligible to apply to take the examination in July of the same year.
 Under the special conditions described under Guidelines for Determining Adequacy of Clinical Training, candidates completing additional (make-up) training before September 1 may also be eligible to apply to take the certifying examination.
 It is emphasized that it is the candidate's responsibility to submit a completed application form online if he or she plans to take the certifying examination of the Board.
 Requests by candidates for special accommodations for the certifying examination must be received in the Board office by March 1st as well.

 When: The 2019 exam will be administered July 15-18 and July 22-26.
-A tentative Exam Date Assignment by State list will be published in January 2019.
+Click here for a tentative list of Certification Exam Date Assignments by State.

 Where: American Board of Pathology Testing Center

 4830 W. Kennedy Blvd., Suite 690

 Tampa, FL 33609

 What: The certifying examination in dermatology is administered in a single day (8 hour exam) comprised of two sections:

 In this section, candidates are questioned on glass histopathologic slides that they examine on microscopes provided by the Board.
 Additional cases are presented by virtual microscopy.
 This section of the examination encompasses the entire spectrum of dermatopathology.